- February 1, 2020

-As previously reported on this blog, the Wolper Law Firm is currently representing investors across the country in the recovery of their investment losses in GPB Capital Holdings due to the inappropriate investment advice of their Financial Advisors and brokerage firms, including against Kalos.
+As previously reported on this blog, the Wolper Law Firm, P.A. is currently representing investors across the country in the recovery of their investment losses in GPB Capital Holdings due to the inappropriate investment advice of their Financial Advisors and brokerage firms, including against Kalos.
 Due to the volume of mounting litigation, it is imperative that investors act now or they may find themselves without a source of recovery.
 Many of the brokerage firms that sold GPB have finite resources and insurance coverage and when those funds are gone so too is the opportunity for recovery.

 GPB Has reportedly raised $1.8 billion from investors across the country through private placement investments in a number of individual limited partnerships, including:

 -GPB Waste Management, LP formerly: GPB Waste Management Fund, LP.

 Over the last several months, the GPB family of funds have precipitously declined, leaving investors with large losses.
 Some of the GPB funds have reported declines of 40%-70%.